rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 But abstracting over everything results in a mess, so we'll make the following
 assumptions:

-1. Unrestricted, superintelligent, and capable AGIs which act like long-term (bounded rationality) expected utility maximizers (aka Consequentialists) would cause an existential catastrophe if created with approaches reasonably similar to current ML.
-This is due to an inability to construct a human values utility function, an inability to perfectly inner align an agent's utility function, Goodhart's law, and [instrumental convergence][powerseek].
+1. Unrestricted, superintelligent, and capable AGIs which act like long-term, outcome expected utility maximizers (aka consequentialists) would cause an existential catastrophe if created with approaches reasonably similar to current ML.
+When I say 'outcome expected utility maximizer' I mean that the expected utility maximizer cares intrinsically about consequences (consequentialism) instead of about actions (deontology).
+We'll use the term consequentialism for the remainder of these post.
+We'll also go through this distinction in more detail below.
+This assumption is due to an inability to construct a human values utility function, an inability to perfectly inner align an agent's utility function, Goodhart's law, and [instrumental convergence][powerseek].
+   _(TODO: could this be made clearer?
+Possibly remove some adjectives?)_
 2. Societal and government competence and coordination aren't very high (this informs how hard it is to enforce alignment through governance).

-I won't make a case for why these are good assumptions here (because I'd guess most readers at least roughly already buy this). _(TODO: maybe make arguments in appendix? maybe link something?)_ If you strongly disagree with these statements, please post your objections in the comments.
+I won't make a case for why these are good assumptions here (because I'd guess most readers at least roughly already buy them). _(TODO: maybe make arguments in appendix? maybe link something?)_ If you strongly disagree with these statements, please post your objections in the comments.